One of the mysteries of the English language finally explained.

-A defensive or paranoid attitude based on the belief that others are hostile towards one:‘once you develop a siege mentality, anything is believable’
+A defensive or paranoid attitude based on the belief that others are hostile toward one.

 - ‘He let out an almost cartoony frown as he heard the unmistakable reloading of a shotgun and zigzagged past wailing shoals of feverish shoppers who, if he had been inclined towards the siege mentality, seemed to form a deliberate barricade.’

 - ‘It is certainly not a siege mentality and it is not an attempt to block out the media.’